The large and small size of the pontiled ST. NICHOLAS STOMACH BITTERS (S 16 and S 17) - Meyer Colection

 My friend and Civil War medicine authority Jim Schmidt (visit Civil War Medicine (and writing) found this great advertisement for St. Nicholas Stomach Bitters (see below).
 As Jim puts it “I just LOVE how they made a bottle part of the ad!”

-This prompted me to develop this post on this wonderful Bitters that came in two different sizes.
+This prompted me to develop this post on this wonderful bitters bottle that can be found in two different sizes (see top of post).
 Notice the shape of the tapered rectangular wedge form.

-Note: Carlyn Ring and W.C.
-Ham Bitters Bottle numbers S 16 and S 17.
+The Carlyn Ring and W.C.
+Ham listing in Bitters Bottle is as follows for both sizes (S 16 and S 17).

 f // ST ( sd ) / NICHOLAS ( sd ) / STOMACH ( sd ) / BITTERS ( sd ) // f // IMPORTED ( sd ) BY ( sd ) / GENTRY ( sd ) & OTIS. ( sd ) / NY ( sd ) //